Listening to local residents key for Amber Valley GOGA success

 There is considerable strength in Get Out Get Active’s (GOGA’s) ‘no fear’ attitude – ably demonstrated in the Amber Valley region over the past 12 months.

-A large proportion of the residents attending the wellbeing sessions live with long-term health conditions and/or disabilities and have limited mobility.
-The walking groups were too challenging and the exercise groups too intense.
+A large proportion of the residents attending the wellbeing drop in sessions live with long-term health conditions and/or disabilities and have limited mobility.
+Several attendees reported that the walking groups were too challenging and the exercise groups too intense.
+The feedback sparked the testing of the CMHR.

-Whilst the existing model of Health Referral is suitable for many people, however there can be numerous barriers to participation.
+Whilst the existing model of Health Referral is suitable for many people, there can be numerous barriers to participation.
 This includes lack of confidence to go to a gym, access to transport, unsuitable locations, and unfamiliarity of location.

 Chair-based exercise has proven to be a fantastic way of improving balance and mobility, highlighted in feedback from residents.
 The exercises help strengthen muscles in a fun way, allowing for greater stability, reducing the likelihood of falls, and increasing a person’s confidence when moving.